 V.S. was an early cattleman in remote Brown's Park in northwestern Colorado.
 He was a posse member in the pursuit of Harry Tracy, an infamous outlaw of the time.
-When the posse attempted to arrest Tracy and his partner, David Lant, Tracy shot and killed Hoy.
+When the posse attempted to arrest Tracy at the mouth of the Lodore Canyon, Tracy shot and killed Hoy.

 Mar 9, 1898, THE FREMONT TRIBUNE, Fremont, Dodge Co., Nebraska:

 ELOQUENT TRIBUTE TO HOY